hassan-zein-aldeen/A-eye/README.md

 2. npm install
 3. npm install nodemon mongoose
 4. nodemon .

+- frontend "React"
-5. npm start for React - frontend
+5. npm start

 Now, you should be able to run A-Eye locally and explore its features.